kostaskougios/terminal21-restapi/Readme.md

 For scala 3 and jdk21 or better.
 If you have scala-cli installed, you won't need to download scala 3 or jdk21, see below for instructions on how to quickly start with terminal21.

+Note: feel free to ask questions in the "Discussions" board at the top of this github page.

 Terminal21 consist of :
 - a web server that can be easily deployed on your laptop, home network etc
 - scala apps (scala-cli/ammonite scripts or just normal scala apps) that use the terminal21 UI libs to create user interfaces